saiqulhaq/saiqulhaq/_posts/2023-07-30-adding-bit-ly-support-for-jekyll-for-enhanced-link-tracking.md

 Your Bit.ly API token is available at https://app.bitly.com/settings/api/.
 Simply replace YOUR_BITLY_TOKEN in the _config.yml file with your Bit.ly API token.

 Congratulations!
 You've successfully added Bit.ly support to your Jekyll site, which will allow you to track the click rates of your links, providing valuable insights into user interaction with your content.

+FYI: Another way to add the token is through ENV. if `BITLY_TOKEN` is available, no need to update config.yml